ApoB of 90: what it means and how to keep it there

-What a ApoB of 90 means
+What an ApoB of 90 means

 ApoB (apolipoprotein B) is a direct count of the atherogenic particles in your blood — every LDL, VLDL, IDL, and Lp(a) particle carries exactly one ApoB.
 Because it counts particles rather than the cholesterol they carry, ApoB often reflects cardiovascular risk more faithfully than LDL, especially when triglycerides are high or particles are small and dense.